dorheitner/test_wit/README.md

 3. Add a example track song of the artist or embeded Spotify channel.
 4. Add autocomplite on search typing.
 5. Add social media links.

+note: A lot of artist don't have events on this period.
+I was tested this app with Lady Gaga events.